pdeguzman96/vidly/README.md

 ## Repo Contents
 - /config/: configurations files used to reference the proper database (MongoDB standalone server)
-- /db/: js file that initializes the MongoDB database
 - /middleware/: custom middleware used to augment request processing pipeline
 - /models/: js files that define the schema and model of the MongoDB documents
 - /node_modules/: npm modules
 - /routes/: API routes build with `express`
-- /startup/: app startup file for initializing the app
+- /startup/: startup files for logging, config, db, etc...
 - index.js: main app that initializes the web server
 - joi_schemas.js: input validation schemas for the APIs